askui/askui/README.md

 This repo contains the AskUI SDK (ADK) written in TypeScript.
 Releases are done from the root repository.
 This may change in the future as we plan to include also packages, libraries etc. written in other languages in this repo to make the power of AskUI available to non-typescript/-javascript developers as well.

+## Repository Structure

+At root level we store the configuration for commit hooks, CI/CD and releasing a new version of the ADK.

+Under `packages` you find the ADKs for different languages.

 ## Installation
-Run an `npm install` inside the root directory if you want to create a new release.
+Run an `npm install` inside the root directory to install the necessary dependencies for commit hooks and releasing a new version.

 ```sh
 $ npm install
 ```

-Run `npm install` inside `packages/askui-nodejs` to build the TypeScript ADK.
+Run `npm install` inside `packages/askui-nodejs` to install all the dependencies for the TypeScript ADK.

 ## Contributing